-This Bulletin presents Guernsey inflation figures calculated using the updated shopping basket and weights, which resulted from the 2012-13 Household Expenditure Survey.
-The survey was repeated in 2018/19 and the basket and weights will be updated in 2021.
-See www.gov.gg/hes for the results of the survey and more information.
+This Bulletin presents Guernsey inflation figures calculated using the shopping basket and weights which resulted from the 2012-13 Household Expenditure Survey.
+The survey was repeated in 2018/19; see www.gov.gg/hes for the results of the survey and more information.
+This data, along with other more recent information, will be used in a revised basket and weights, which are currently being tested ahead of being introduced later this year.